jennybc/gapminder/README.md

 gapminder
 =========

 Excerpt from the [Gapminder](http://www.gapminder.org/data/) data.
-This R data package provides the data as a data frame (as `tbl_df`, if you're using [`dplyr`](https://cran.r-project.org/web/packages/dplyr/index.html)) and in plain text delimited form.
+This R data package provides the data as a data frame (as `tbl_df`, if you're using [`dplyr`](https://cran.r-project.org/web/packages/dplyr/index.html)) and in tab delimited form.
 Package includes premade color schemes for the countries and continents.

-This data.frame includes six variables, ([Gapminder.org documentation page](http://www.gapminder.org/data/documentation/)):
+This data frame includes six variables, ([Gapminder.org documentation page](http://www.gapminder.org/data/documentation/)):

 | variable  | meaning                  |
 |:----------|:-------------------------|